kashew-developers/Todo/README.md

     </tr>
     <tr>
         <th>Full description</th>
-        <td> Simple X & O game.
-Play with the unbeatable AI.
-Or play with your friends.
-Or you can play with your friends online <br /> This is an open source application.
-You can view its source code on github [kashew-developers/XO](https://github.com/kashew-developers/XO)Create Daily Tasks or single time tasks.
-Track how you are performing on your daily tasks.

-Separate your tasks into groups to organize and manage them properly.

-This is an open source application, you can find its source code on GitHub at https://github.com/kashew-developers/Todo</td>
+        <td>Create Daily Tasks or single time tasks.
+Track how you are performing on your daily tasks.<br />Separate your tasks into groups to organize and manage them properly.<br />This is an open source application, you can find its source code on GitHub at https://github.com/kashew-developers/todo</td>
     </tr>
 </table>